puppetlabs/bolt/6-downloading-and-running-existing-tasks/README.md

 # Next steps

-Now you know how to download and run third party tasks with `bolt` you can move on to:
+Now that you know how to download and run third party tasks with `bolt` you can move on to:

 1. [Writing Plans](../7-writing-plans)